Dwarf galaxies imply dark matter is heavier than $\mathbf{2.2 \times 10^{-21}} \, \mathbf{eV}$

 There are two technical hurdles that we need to overcome to apply this test in practice.
 Firstly, we need to define a test statistic $\tau(X_1, X_2)$ over two samples of density profiles, $X_{1,2}$.
 Secondly, at a given boson mass $m$, we need to derive the distribution of $\tau$ under the null hypothesis, $p(\tau \mid \mathrm{H}_0)$, where $X_{1,2}$ are both drawn from the same distribution.
 With this, we can then evaluate the test statistic on the ``observed" samples $\tau_o = \tau(X, Y_m)$ and compare it to the critical values of the distribution $p(\tau \mid \mathrm{H}_0)$ at the desired significance level.

-In this work, we use an estimator for the \emph{fused maximum mean discrepancy} (MMD) as a test statistic \cite{Sriperumbudur2009, Gretton2012, Wynne2020, Biggs2023}.\footnote{In the context of two-sample, distribution equality testing, \cite{Biggs2023} benchmark the fused maximum mean discrepancy against a selection of state-of-the-art test statistics, and find it to be on par or outperform them in terms correctly rejecting $\mathrm{H}_0$.} We refer to the \emph{Supplemental Material} for full technical details, however, it can be shown that MMD constitutes a metric on the space of probability distributions and that $\tau(X,Y_m)\xrightarrow[]{N\to\infty}\text{MMD}(p, q_m)$, thus providing an intuitive ``distance-based" interpretation for $\tau$.
+In this work, we use an estimator for the \emph{fused maximum mean discrepancy} (MMD) as a test statistic \cite{Sriperumbudur2009, Gretton2012, Wynne2020, Biggs2023}.\footnote{In the context of two-sample, distribution equality testing, \cite{Biggs2023} benchmark the fused maximum mean discrepancy against a selection of state-of-the-art test statistics, and find it to be on par or outperform them in terms correctly rejecting $\mathrm{H}_0$. } We refer to the Supplemental Material, \cite{supp}, for full technical details, however, it can be shown that MMD constitutes a metric on the space of probability distributions and that $\tau(X,Y_m)\xrightarrow[]{N\to\infty}\text{MMD}(p, q_m)$, thus providing an intuitive ``distance-based" interpretation for $\tau$.
 As such, we can reject $\mathrm{H}_0$ under the observation of sufficiently \emph{large} values of $\tau_o$.

 With the test statistic chosen, we follow Ref.~\cite{Biggs2023} and compute $p(\tau | \mathrm{H}_0)$ by using a permutation resampling, i.e. we randomly shuffle the combined set $Z=(X,Y_m)$ (mixing \textsc{gravsphere} and wavefunction densities), split into two equal parts, $X_1 \cup X_2 = Z$, and compute $\tau(X_1, X_2)$.
-We repeat this process $\mathcal{O}(10^5)$ times to obtain an empirical estimate of the cumulative distribution (CDF) of $p(\tau\mid \mathrm{H}_0)$ and reject $\mathrm{H}_0$ if the observed value of $\tau_o$ exceeds the $(1-\alpha)$ quantile of the CDF (this sampling is conservative~\citep{Hemerik2018}, which we have verified by comparing to the distribution obtained using only the \textsc{gravsphere} functions).
+We repeat this process $\mathcal{O}(10^5)$ times to obtain an empirical estimate of the cumulative distribution (CDF) of $p(\tau\mid \mathrm{H}_0)$ and reject $\mathrm{H}_0$ if the observed value of $\tau_o$ exceeds the $(1-\alpha)$ quantile of the CDF \footnote{ One may show, \citep{Hemerik2018}, that this resampling strategy is actually conservative, i.e. constructing the distribution of $\tau$ in this fashion can only weaken the test.
+We have checked explicitly, however, that using e.g. only the \textsc{gravsphere} functions in the permutation approach we obtain almost identical results. }.
 A more intuitive example of this test applied to the coredness parameter in the \textsc{coreNFWtides} profile is provided in the appendix.

 \textbf{Results.} Fig.~\ref{fig:hypothesis_test} depicts the distribution of the test statistic $\tau$ under the null hypothesis $\mathrm{H}_0$, and the critical values of this distribution at the $\alpha = 1\%, 5\%$ levels.
 For a set of boson masses $m \in [15, 24] \times 10^{-22}\,\mathrm{eV}$, we evaluate the test statistic $\tau_o$ (shown by the black/white horizontal lines in the figure) and compare them to the critical values of the distribution.
 As expected, we see that at larger masses, $\tau_o$ is fully consistent with the distribution under $\mathrm{H}_0$.
 In this regime, the reconstructed wavefunctions are statistically indistinguishable from the \textsc{gravsphere} density profiles.
 On the other hand, at low masses, the eigenstate superposition is unable to reproduce key features (in particular the cuspier profiles) across the samples, translating into a statistical discrepancy and rejection of $\mathrm{H}_0$.